Managing the Configuration of the Instance¶

 The username to log in with is admin.
 The password to use is either a value set in the User Data during the creation of the instance or a random password.
 If a specific password wasn’t set, find out that value that the random password was set to through one of two different means:

 The first is to log in over ssh with the key pair that was selected when the instance was created and examine the contents of the file located at /etc/motd.
 Select option 8 (Shell) from the console menu that is presented after log in and execute

 cat /etc/motdfrom the shell.

 Alternatively, view the System Log for the instance in the EC2 Management Console.
 After the messages that are displayed that show the status of the boot process, a message should appear that indicates what the administrative password was changed to.

 The message, using either of the methods mentioned, will look like this

 *** *** *** Admin password changed to: abcdefg *** ***

 In this example, the password was changed to abcdefg.

 Be aware that the System Log output in the EC2 Management Console is not updated in real time and may take a few minutes to show up.
 It is preferable to explicitly set a password by passing a value in with the User Data field so the password will be known in advance.
-If you want to allow a random password to be set, you should be able to connect via ssh and find out what the password was changed to after the instance is up without any delay.
+To allow a random password to be set, connect via ssh and find out what the password was changed to after the instance is up without any delay.

-Once you’ve determined your password and entered it into the login form, the pfSense Web GUI should be available to you.
+Once the password has been determined and entered into the login form, the pfSense Web GUI should be available.